test-optional colleges

 Finally, some defend the SAT based on practicality alone.
 Without the SAT, some admissions offices find it more challenging to compare students from different educational backgrounds.
 After all, a student who receives an A at one school might not actually have a stronger academic record than someone who receives a B at another.
 SAT requirements, some argue, allow university admissions offices to compare students from different environments in a more equitable manner.

-As test optional schools become more mainstream, it’s worth asking what the SAT actually measures.
-Even if test optional schools don’t necessarily see an increase in diversity among accepted students, that doesn’t mean the SAT is inherently valuable.
-Instead, it’s just one part of the college admissions puzzle, even at test optional schools.
-It may or may not reflect a student’s full range of abilities.
+As test-optional schools make the decision to reinstate testing requirements, it’s worth asking what the SAT actually measures.
+Even if test-optional schools don’t necessarily see an increase in diversity among accepted students, that doesn’t mean the SAT is inherently valuable.
+It’s just one part of the college admissions puzzle, whether you’re looking at test-required, test-recommended, or test-optional schools.
+Test scores may or may not reflect a student’s full range of abilities, which is why they’re typically always evaluated within the context of a student’s overall application.

 How do I know if a college is test-optional?

-You can also reach out to test optional schools and ask about their SAT requirements if it isn’t clear from the website.
+You can also reach out directly to each test-optional schools’ admissions office and ask about their SAT requirements if it isn’t clear from the website.
 This can give you the chance to ask other questions about university admissions, including how the other components of your application will be weighted without test scores.

-So, when in doubt, visit the website for any of the test optional schools we’ve discussed.
-Testing policies are widely in flux, with more universities becoming test optional schools every day.
+So, when in doubt, visit the website and get in touch with the admissions office for any of the test-optional schools we’ve discussed.
+Testing policies are widely in flux, and we’re seeing countless changes year after year.
+Some schools may currently be test-optional but return to their SAT requirements in future years.
+Others might see the wisdom of other test-optional schools and decide to make their policies permanent.
 Regardless, it’s always best to double-check.
-Also, some schools may currently be test-optional but return to their SAT requirements in future years.

 Will schools stay test-optional forever?